Houseplants and Tropical Plants

 The less water, the better!
 Echeveria and Haworthia are rosette forming succulents with thick, fleshy leaves in a variety of colors and patterns.
 Even better, they send up brightly colored flowers.
 Some varieties include 'Topsy Turvy', 'Shaviana', 'Black Prince', 'Rosea' and 'Holy Gate'.

 Are you seeking some eco-friendly jewelry?
-Look no further than our Senecio 'String of Pearls', 'String of Bananas', and new for spring 2020 'String of Dolphins', all perfect for hanging baskets or as a spiller for tall containers.
+Look no further than our Senecio 'String of Pearls', 'String of Bananas', and 'String of Dolphins', all perfect for hanging baskets or as a spiller for tall containers.
+Senecio fulgens and Senecio crassissimus also available.

 Get your Jade here!
 A fast growing genus, these succulents are carefree and fun, offering a huge variety of foliage colors and textures.
 They can grow quite large with age, and will tolerate light shade.